ashleyallphin/liri-node-app/README.md

 1. `node liri.js concert-this <artist/band name here>`

-   * This will search the Bands in Town Artist Events API (`"https://rest.bandsintown.com/artists/" + artist + "/events?app_id=codingbootcamp"`) for an artist and render the following information about each event to the terminal:
+   * This will search the Bands in Town Artist Events API for an artist and render the following information about each event to the terminal:

      * Name of the venue

      * Venue location

-     * Date of the Event (use moment to format this as "MM/DD/YYYY")
+     * Date of the Event (using moment to format this as "MM/DD/YYYY")

 2. `node liri.js spotify-this-song '<song name here>'`

-   * This will show the following information about the song in your terminal/bash window
+   * This will show the following information about the song in your terminal/bash window:

-     * Artist(s)
+     * Artist

      * The song's name